angular-schule/website-articles/blog/2017-12-pure-immutable-operations/README.md

 });
 ```

-You will realize that the `sort()` method is just a little fake.
+Look closely and you'll realize that the `sort()` method is just a little abstraction of the original `Array.sort()` method.
-The original `Array.sort` function will mutate the given array.
+This is because `Array.sort()` will mutate the given array, which is what we want to avoid.
-But on the other hand nobody wants to reimplement the original implementation.
+In practice, nobody wants to reimplement the original implementation.
-The simplest way of getting a new sorted array is to make a shallow copy first.
+Thus, the simplest way of getting a new sorted array is to make a shallow copy first.

 <!--
 ## Demo